 • A Global Compliance Policy and Code of Conduct for WD-40 Company suppliers that is incorporated into all contracts for the supply of goods and services.

-• Risk assessments for consideration of independent third party audit requirements for supply chain vendors.
+• Risk assessments for consideration of independent third-party audit requirements for

 Verification and Risk Assessment

-WD-40 Company annually maps all Tier 1 and Tier 2 suppliers to identify and assess risks associated with labour practices.
+WD-40 Company annually maps all Tier 1 and Tier 2 suppliers to identify and assess risks associated with labour practices, utilising the ethical supply chain management tool, Sedex, where possible.
 In selecting both Tier 1 and Tier 2 suppliers, the company conducts diligence activities to assess those risks and to verify that the supplier operations will comply with the company’s standards as well as applicable anti-slavery and anti-human trafficking laws.
 The company uses the annual risk assessment results to determine which Tier 1 and Tier 2 suppliers will be subject to audit during the year.
 The company has not employed third party vendors in support of these verification and risk assessment activities.

-Once supplier relationships have been established, Tier 1 filler and co-packing vendors are subject to annual audits to assure compliance with the company’s standards and applicable laws based on the company’s verification and risk assessment conclusions.
+Once supplier relationships have been established, Tier 1 filler vendors are subject to annual audits to assure compliance with the company’s standards and applicable laws based on the company’s verification and risk assessment conclusions.
 Audits may be performed by WD-40 Company Quality Assurance Department personnel or an independent third party.
 For Tier 1 suppliers of constituent chemicals and Tier 2 suppliers of other materials and components, the company conducts periodic audits based on its assessment of risk, and the company may also rely upon third party audits required by other customers of these vendors.
 The company does not conduct unannounced audits.
-Where relied upon, some third party audits may have been unannounced.
-WD-40 Company joined Sedex as a Global AB member and uses this platform to communicate third party audit results and to receive those results where applicable from participating vendors.
+Where relied upon, some third-party audits may have been unannounced.